-She published more than 40 works and her research interests are focused on Neuroscience.
-In particular, they include structural and functional neuroimaging, feature extraction methods, pattern recognition and machine learning, data mining algorithms for heterogeneous data, data processing strategies, high dimensionality reduction and advanced feature selection.
+She published more than 50 works and her research interests are focused on Neuroscience.
+In particular, they include structural and functional neuroimaging, feature extraction methods, pattern recognition, explainable artificial intelligence and interpretable machine learning, data mining algorithms for heterogeneous data, data processing strategies, high dimensionality reduction and advanced feature selection.

 She participated at the CADDementia challenge, a competition of machine learning algorithms for the classification of the Alzheimer’s disease (Bron, E. E., Smits, M., van der Flier, W. M., Vrenken, H., Barkhof, F., Scheltens, P., … Sarica, A., . . . , Klein, S. (2015).
 Standardized evaluation of algorithms for computer-aided diagnosis of dementia based on structural MRI: The CADDementia challenge.
 NeuroImage, 111, 562-579).
 Alessia participated to another important competition on the neuroimaging field, the ISMRM 2015 Tractography challenge, in which the state-of-the-art tractography pipelines were evaluated and compared (Maier-Hein, K., Neher, P., Houde, J. C., Cote, M. A., Garyfallidis, E., Zhong, J., …, Sarica, A., … & Hilgetag, C. (2017).
 The challenge of mapping the human connectome based on diffusion tractography.
 Nature Communications, 8, 1349.)